DFE-Digital/improving-children-and-family-services-through-digital-technology/content/user-needs.md

 title: "User needs"
 ---

-When reviewing the need for a new system, upgrade or application you should consider the needs of different users within the service, local authority and wider community.
+When reviewing the need for a new system, upgrade or development you should consider the needs of different users within the service, local authority and wider community.
 You should make sure you have a clearly identified all those who use the system or it's outputs.

 Suppliers and developers should demonstrate how: